JOIN THE TEAM

 TIMELINE: Works tech week and all performances with minimal introductory meetings with Sound Designer, A1, and other technical heads pre-tech.

-Production Assistant/Crew: Assists with any production needs during tech week and strike.
+Production Assistant/Tech Crew: Assists with any production needs during tech week and strike.
 Reports to Production Management.
 Must be comfortable being on their feet for long periods of time and with physical labor.
 Seeking candidates with prior experience in any of the following departments: scenic, lighting, sound, production management, stage management.

 TIMELINE: Works tech week and strike with minimal introductory meetings with Production Management.